yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 We talked about the creation of the DOM tree, and it is in fact required in order for the browser to be able to render the page to screen, but unfortunately it is not sufficient.
-In order to be able to properly initially render the page with its appropriate styling to the user (and avoiding a "Flash of unstyled content"), the browser also needs to create the Render Tree and in most cases the CSSOM.
+In order to be able to initially render the page with its appropriate styling to the user (and avoiding a "Flash of unstyled content"), the browser also needs to create the Render Tree and in most cases the CSSOM.